Music in Me

 I recognize a grief three-fold….no, six-fold.
 She must have felt grief/stricken to hear about the downfall of men (her heart must have sunk).
 As well, the thought that her child was to bring about the rise and fall of men; that must have been perplexing/troubling.
 Her heart must have sorrowed deeply to imagine that her baby would face such profound rejection.
 As she considered the state of man (the deep brokenness and sinful nature), which would be revealed through her grief, did she feel alone and sorrow when she encountered its depths in her pondering?
 She must have been moved in heart with perfect charity for the brokenness of the human race and yet bore within herself a deep sadness for God.
 Did she sorrow for her son, Who would suffer and whose heart would be pierced through along with hers?

 Oh, it is actually a seven-fold sorrow: her soul/heart still gets pierced when people reject her Son, Jesus, and their nature is revealed.
-I read in The Dialogue of St. Catherine of Sienna, that this sorrow in heaven for God is without pain, I think.
+I read/listened (audiobook) to The Dialogue of St. Catherine of Sienna, that this sorrow in heaven for God is without pain, I think.
 A powerful book that I recommend.

 Apart from her grief or should I say “their grief”, Mary and Joseph were obedient to the law of God.
 They did not say, “oh, we have the messiah now, let us drop all customs and traditions passed down from the time of Moses, it does not apply to us.”.
 They were humble and had the fear of God, even being the Mother of God and the Foster Father of the King of the universe.
 There was a wait for Jesus to establish His Church and His new covenant, and the traditions and customs have been passed down and upheld by the Catholic Church from that time onwards.